canonical/hotsos/defs/README.md

   SYSTEMD
     Takes a systemd service and optionally some parameters to check.
     Returns True if service exists and, if provided, parameters match.
     Short and long forms are supported as follows.

-If a service name is provided using the started-after parameter, the start time of that service (if it exists) must be less than the service under test.
+    If a service name is provided using the started-after parameter, the start time of that service (if it exists) must be at least 120s behind the primary service.
+The grace period is to avoid false-positives on boot where many services are often started at once.

     Format: